microsoft/AspNetCore-React-WebApp/README.md

 # Overview
-Web app template by [DSX](https://deviceswiki.com/wiki/DSX)
+Web app template by the Microsoft Devices Software Experiences team.

 # Updates
 ## Backend Architecture
 - Solution has been updated to use and support ASP.NET Core 3.1
   - Target frameworks in csproj files have been changed from 2.2 to 3.1.
-  - All unncessary packages have been removed
+  - All unnecessary packages have been removed
   - Relevant packages have been updated to their latest versions
     - Entity Framework Packages have been changed to 3.1.4
     - NSwag has been updated to 13.5.0